ousiax/ousiax.github.io/_posts/2017-11-12-understanding-the-linux-kernel-01.md

 - Users are not allowed to create hard links for directories.
 This might transform the directory tree into graph with cycles, thus making it impossible to locate a file according to its name.

-- Links can be created only aomong files included in the same filesystem.
+- Links can be created only among files included in the same filesystem.
 This is a serious limitation since modern Unix systems may include several filesystems located on different disk and/or partions, and users my be unaware of the physical divisions between them.

 In order to overcome these limitations, *soft links* (also called *symbolic links*) have been introduced.
 Symbolic links are short files that contains an arbitrary pathname of another file.
 The pathname may refer to any file located in any filesystem; it may even refer to a nonexistent file.